Australia’s fuel excise cut extension and Middle East war impact on petrol prices

 Details reported by only one source:

-• Shadow Treasurer Tim Wilson stated the opposition has not yet decided whether to support extending the excise cut, saying they will 'wait to see what the challenge to fuel supply is before we make a comment'.
+- Shadow Treasurer Tim Wilson said the opposition has not decided whether to support an extension of the excise cut, waiting to assess fuel supply challenges.

-• The government's national fuel security plan places Australia at 'level two' amid ongoing Middle East conflict uncertainty.
+- The government’s national fuel security plan remains at 'level two' amid ongoing Middle East conflict uncertainty.

 Contradictions